TheRealJim1/documentation/content/applications/inventory_and_mrp/inventory/routes/strategies/putaway.rst

 first buying products from a vendor using a :ref:`purchase order<inventory/purchase/vendor bills>`.

-In the :guilabel:`Purchase` app, create a :guilabel:`Request for Quotation` in the top of the menu, add the products, and select :guilabel:`Confirm` to send the order to the vendor.
+In the :guilabel:`Purchase` app, create a :guilabel:`Request for Quotation` in the top of the menu, Then, add products to the :abbr:`RFQ (Request for Quotation)` by clicking :guilabel:`Add a line`, and selecting the desired product(s) from the drop-down menu in the :guilabel:`Product` column.

+Once ready, click :guilabel:`Confirm`.
+Doing so turns the :abbr:`RFQ (Request for Quotation)` into a Purchase Order (PO).
+Next, click :guilabel:`Send by Email` to send the :guilabel:`PO (Purchase Order) to the vendor if needed.

 .. image:: putaway/purchase-apples-and-carrots.png
    :align: center